lanleonhart/Battletech-GN-Wars/CustomBundle/CustomAmmoCategories/README.txt

                                   formula effective jamming chance = FlatJammingChance + (GunneryJammingBase - Pilot Gunnery)* GunneryJammingMult if FlatJammingChance = 1.0, GunneryJammingBase = 6, GunneryJammingMult = 0.1, GunnerySkill = 10
 								  result = 1.0 + (6-10)*0.1 = 0.6
-								  GunneryJammingBase if ommited in weapon def., ammo def. and mode def. assumed as 5.
+								  GunneryJammingBase if omitted in weapon def., ammo def. and mode def. assumed as 5.
   "DisableClustering": true/false - if true ProjectilesPerShot > 1 will affect only visual nor damage.
 If omitted consider as true.
   (not used any more)"NotUseInMelee": true, - if true even AntiPersonel weapon type will not fire on melee attack, AI aware.
   "AlternateDamageCalc": false, - if true alternate damage calc formula will be implemented
                               DamagePerShot = (damage from weaponDef + (damage from ammo) + (damage from mode)*(damage multiplayer from ammo)*(damage multiplayer from mode)*(damage with effects)/(damage from weaponDef)
-  "AlternateHeatDamageCalc": false, - same as  AlternateDamageCalc but for heat "AlternateInstabilityCalc": false, - same as  AlternateDamageCalc but for instability "AMSHitChance": 0.0, - if this weapon is AMS, this value is AMS efficiency,
+  "AlternateHeatDamageCalc": false, - same as  AlternateDamageCalc but for heat "AlternateInstabilityCalc": false, - same as  AlternateDamageCalc but for instability "AMSAttractiveness": 0.0 - attractiveness of this particular missile for AMS, additive for weapon, ammo, mode
-                         if this weapon is missile launcher this value shows how difficult to intercept missile with AMS.
+                             can be altered runtime using statistic CAC_AMSAttractiveness and CAC_AMSAttractiveness_Mod "AMSHitChance": 0.0, - if this weapon is AMS, this value is AMS efficiency, if this weapon is missile launcher this value shows how difficult to intercept missile with AMS.
 Negative value - is harder, positive is easer.
+Additive per mode, ammo, weapon can be altered on runtime via CAC_AMSHitChance and CAC_AMSHitChance_Mod statistic values effective ams-to-missile hit chance is sum on missile's and AMS's AMSHitChance values "AMSHitChanceMod": 1.0 - modifier for an AMSHitChance can be set for ONLY for mode and ammo multiplicative per ammo and mode, default 1.0 "AMSHitChanceMult": 1.0 - modifier for effective AMS hit chance (sum of missile.AMSHitChance and AMS.AMSHitChance) additive per weapon, ammo and mode, for weapon default 1.0, for mode and ammo 0.0 can be altered on runtime via CAC_AMSHitChanceMult and CAC_AMSHitChanceMult_Mod statistic values "AMSInterceptedTrace": -1, - if above 0 AMS will shoot missile after missile intercepted, for AMSInterceptedTrace shots additive per weapon, ammo and mode.
+For weapon have special processing - if AMSInterceptedTrace for weapon is less than 0 - AMSDefaultInterceptedTrace will be used instead.
-  "IsAMS": false, - if true this weapon acts as AMS.
+							   Note! only used if AMSUseAttractiveness enabled "IsAMS": false, - if true this weapon acts as AMS.
 It will not fire during normal attack.
-But tries to intercept incomming missiles.
-                    rude model: every 10 meters of missile fly path there is check, if it in range of any AMS.
+But tries to intercept incomming missiles. rude model: every 10 meters of missile fly path there is check, if it in range of any AMS.
 					If so, AMS have AMS.AMSHitChance + missile.AMSHitChance chance to shoot missile down.
 Avaible shoots count of AMS is decrementing.